vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 `indexmap` set to store the tag values.
 This newtype will hide the implementation details of the underlying storage from the callers.
 It will also add separate methods for inserting a new tag and replacing a tag set with a single value.
 The callers of the existing `insert` function will need to be audited to determine which use is intended at each call site.
+The tag values themselves are stored as optional strings, in which the `None` value represents a bare tag.

 ```rust
 type TagValue = Option<String>;